 (iii)The requested DNA segment is ligated into the vector.

 (iv)Transferring recombinant DNA into the host Culture of transformed cells in a nutritional medium

 Tools to perform genetic engineering Recombinant DNA are (i) Restriction enzymes (ii) Polymerase enzymes

 (iii) Ligases (iv) Vectors (v) a healthy host organism

 Recombinant DNA Processes

 Stanley Cohen and Herbert Boyer extracted the antibiotic resistance gene in 1972 by removing a fragment of DNA from a Salmonella typhimurium plasmid (autonomously reproducing circular extra-chromosomal DNA).
 The discovery of so-called molecular scissors–restriction enzymes–made it feasible to cut DNA at specified spots.
 The plasmid DNA was then joined to the snipped fragment of DNA.
 This plasmid DNA serve as vectors for the DNA connected to them.

 A plasmid can be used as a vector to introduce foreign DNA into the host organism.
-The term “molecular scissors” is very important in the exam for biotechnology principles and processes class 12 notes.
 The enzyme ligase, which acts on cut DNA molecules and connects their ends, makes it feasible to attach antibiotic-resistant genes to plasmid vectors.
 This results in a novel combination of Recombinant DNA is self-replicating DNA that was created in vitro.

 There are two kinds of nucleases: